deepalivasoya/MHCtyping/README.md

 * fc is the fold-change between higher allele counts v/s lower allele counts which is the 1bp variant and cutoff is the read frequency cutoff to eliminate low frequency alleles

 Final summary tables for each sample is saved in summary folder.
 And overall result is saved in main folder with the following extentions:
-	1. *.selected.txt
+	1. *.selected.csv
-	2. *.discarded.txt
+	2. *.discarded.csv
 	3. *.summary.*.csv

+* If you are looking of any potential new sequence that was not present in the database, check out the files created in fasta folder.
+This files are prefixed with "new".

 ### Haplotyping

 If you want to identify any known haplotypes in the samples, you need 1) haplotype database – this file is simply tab delimited files with first column of haplotype id and columns for alleles.
 The current haplotype database and 2)  sequences is available in fasta folder.

 The following command can be used for MHC class I haplotyping

 	```
 	perl scripts/haplotypingMHCI.pl